lucaordronneau/gbr-starfish-kaggle/README.md

 ### By Luca Ordronneau

 ### 📌 Data Preparation
 I re-labelled the dataset with **RoboFlow**, as many annotations were missing.
-Moreover, I split my dataset in two parts (training and validation) thanks to a **GroupKFold** (`k=5`) on the video sequences, in order to avoid **overfitting** ie to avoid images of the same sequence to be in the training set and the validation set.
+Moreover, I split my dataset in two parts (training and validation) thanks to a **GroupKFold** (`k=5`) on the video sequences.
+This avoids **overfitting** of our model during training.
+Indeed, we avoid that images of the same video sequence are found in both the training set and the validation set

 ### 📌 Preprocessing
 For the preprocessing of the images I used a technique consisting in cutting the image into several **tiles**.
 I made this choice because the objects (starfish) represent on average `less than 1%` of the image.
 So instead of having `1280x720` images I had `640x320` images.
 This allowed a **faster training** and **more visible objects**.